-- 4. Emergency doors and windows are to be used only at the direction of the driver.
-(Level 1-3 and/or suspension from the bus for a specified time) - 5.
-Students may not ride a bus or disembark a bus at a bus stop other than that assigned for their residence without submitting a written request from their parent/guardian to the Principal or designee for approval.
-(Level 1-3 and/or suspension from the bus for a specified time) - 6.
-Students shall not use any electronic devices during the operation of a school bus, including but not limited to: cell phones; pagers; audible radios, tape players, and compact disc players without headphones; or any other electronic device that may interfere with the bus communication equipment or the driver's operation of the school bus.
+4. Emergency doors and windows are to be used only at the direction of the driver.

+(Level 1-3 and/or suspension from the bus for a specified time)

+- 5. Students may not ride a bus or disembark a bus at a bus stop other than that assigned for their residence without submitting a written request from their parent/guardian to the Principal or designee for approval.
+(Level 1-2 and/or suspension from the bus for a specified time) - 6.
+Students shall not use any electronic devices during the operation of a school bus that may interfere with the bus's communication equipment or the driver's operation of the school bus.
 Students may not use any electronic device to video or audio record while on school provided transportation vehicles.
-(Level 1-3 and/or suspension from the bus for a specified time) - 7.
-Students shall not use mirrors, lasers, flashing lights, flash cameras, or any other lights or reflective surfaces in a manner, which might interfere with the operation of the school bus.
+(Level 1-2 and/or suspension from the bus for a specified time) - Students shall not use mirrors, lasers, flashing lights, flash cameras, or any other lights or reflective surfaces in a manner, which might interfere with the operation of the school bus.
 (Level 1-3 and/or suspension from the bus for a specified time)

-If a student has been found to have engaged in chronic and/or egregious misbehavior on the school bus, the student's parent/guardian shall be required to meet with the Principal or designee to execute a bus behavior contract.
+If a student has been found to have engaged in chronic and/or egregious behavior on the school bus, the student's parent/guardian shall be required to meet with the Principal or designee to execute a bus behavior contract.